phil-hanley/warehouse-slotting-tool/README.md

 Before building the data model, I used Power Query to clean up and standardize the source data.
 Just as I did in the **warehouse-location-optimization** repository, I needed to ensure consistent formatting for article numbers and location IDs.

 Our article numbers use eight-digit numerical identifiers.
-Both of my source reports omitted leading zeros for this identifier, so I used `Text.PadStart` to fix this.
+Some of my source reports omitted leading zeros for this identifier, so I used `Text.PadStart` to fix this.

 ```DAX
 = Table.AddColumn(Table1_Table, "ARTNO_fixed", each Text.PadStart(Text.From([ARTNO]), 8, "0"))